Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-zho1Gn_x76w.md

 ### Transcript

-> are you still planning underground, bye oh come back come back are you still planning underground biome that worries me, yes kind of well not really i mean, it's kind of hard to answer that question, somewhat it's it's not like decided yet, but there is potential for a underground biome but we haven't decided that yet
+> are you still planning underground, bye oh come back come back are you still planning underground biome that worries me, yes kind of well not really I mean, it's kind of hard to answer that question, somewhat it's it's not like decided yet, but there is potential for a underground biome but we haven't decided that yet